 This is the civilized way.

-This would be in keeping with the dignified approach that I have maintained, uh, stance I've maintained throughout this competition, quote unquote.
+This would be in keeping with the dignified approach that I have maintained, a stance I've maintained throughout this competition, quote unquote.

-Um my lawyers at the landmark legal foundation are looking into the possibility of filing an objection with the Nobel Committee over the unethical tampering for this award that Al Gore is engaging in.
+My lawyers at the Landmark Legal Foundation are looking into the possibility of filing an objection with the Nobel Committee over the unethical tampering for this award that Al Gore is engaging in.

-I mean, this might happen in high school plaque class president elections and so forth, but this is this is this is shameless.
+I mean, this might happen in high school class president elections and so forth, but this is shameless.

 It's not just tampering, it's pandering.